 top of page

 In The Secret Doctrine 2:41, H.P.
-Blavatsky elaborated on the key theme in the First Stanza: the need to center the "Cosmic principle of light" in one's "mental perception" to formulate the "groundwork of the philosophy of the divine manifesting in the Universe."
-So far, this commentary has sought to achieve this mission by focusing on the immaculate white disk (1st Logos), the dull black ground (2nd Logos), and the central point (3rd Logos) in how they reflect themselves into the Cosmic lights of the Central Sun (Adi-Buddha), the Polar Sun (Amitabha), and the Equatorial Sun (Avalokitesvara).
-The 4th century AD Initiate, Emperor Julian, centered his theosophical vision on this "Cosmic principle of light."
-He taught that there are multiple Suns.
+Blavatsky opened with the key theme in the First Stanza: the need to center the "Cosmic principle of light" in one's "mental perception" to formulate the "groundwork of the philosophy of the divine manifesting in the Universe."
+This commentary has sought to achieve this mission by focusing on the immaculate white disk (1st Logos), the dull black ground (2nd Logos), and the central point (3rd Logos) in how they reflect themselves into the Cosmic lights of the Central Sun (Adi-Buddha), the Polar Sun (Amitabha), and the Equatorial Sun (Avalokitesvara).
+The 4th century AD initiate, Emperor Julian, nurtured a theosophical vision of this "Cosmic principle of light."
+He promoted a vision of multiple suns.
 H.P.
-Blavatsky shared his theosophical vision in The Secret Doctrine 2:35, "Were I to touch upon the initiation into our Sacred Mysteries, which the Chaldees Bacchized, respecting the seven-rayed god, lighting up the soul through him, I should say things unknown to the rabble, very unknown, but well known to the blessed Theurgists."
-Since H..P.
-Blavatsky introduced the Sacred Mysteries regarding the diving manifestation of light in the universe, it is appropriate to turn to the Gnostic sourcebook, the Pistis Sophia, to comprehend them.
+Blavatsky elaborated in The Secret Doctrine 2:35, "Were I to touch upon the initiation into our Sacred Mysteries, which the Chaldees Bacchized, respecting the seven-rayed god, lighting up the soul through him, I should say things unknown to the rabble, very unknown, but well known to the blessed Theurgists."
+To understand the divine lights, one can turn to the 4th century AD Gnostic sourcebook of the Pistis Sophia.

-While he is watching, Jesus encounters Pistis Sophia (Faith Wisdom) in 1.29 sitting dejectedly on the outer edge of the 13th Aeon but unable to enter.
+During his watch, Jesus encounters Pistis Sophia (Faith Wisdom) in 1.29 sitting dejectedly on the outer edge of the 13th Aeon but unable to enter.
 The 13th Aeon symbolizes the Central Sun.
-Here, Jesus begins his story telling of Pistis Sophia as the individual speck of Pratyagatman traveling through the planetary chains as the Spiritual Monad; however, she wants to elevate herself out of the planetary chains and into the Divine Monad over the solar chains.
+Jesus begins his story telling of Pistis Sophia as the individual speck of Pratyagatman traveling through the planetary chains as the Spiritual Monad; however, she wanted to elevate herself out of the planetary chains and into the Divine Monad over the solar chains.
 But the 13th Aeon represents the boundary line in Paramatman between the twelve lower lokas and talas and the twelve upper lokas and talas.
-In 1.31 Ilda-Both as one of the leaders of the "Self-willed" is jealous of her ambition to transcend the planetary chains.
+In 1.31, Ilda-Baoth as one of the leaders of the "Self-willed" is jealous of her ambition to transcend the planetary chains.
 He pulls her down into the material spheres and takes away her light.
 This symbolizes her fall from the free-ranging Spiritual Monad to the stuck-in-the-mud Psychic Monad confined to a single planetary globe.
-She becomes Sophia-Achamoth in the material realms of Cosmic Kama down through Sthula-Sarira as the Physical Universe.
-Lost in the chaos of matter, Sophia receives assistance in 2.64 from the "power which had come out of the Height" or the "universal kosmical Wondrous Being" of the Central Sun who pours its light rays upon her.
+She becomes the lower aspect of Sophia-Achamoth in the material realms of Cosmic Kama down through Sthula-Sarira.
+Lost in the chaos of matter, she receives assistance in 2.64 from the "power which had come out of the Height" or the "universal kosmical Wondrous Being" of the Central Sun who pours its light rays upon her.
 Infilled with its strength in 2.66, she conquers Ilda-Baoth, treads on his "serpent-faced emanation," and stands upon the "seven-headed basilisk."
-In this way, Sophia transcends the evils in the Mundane Egg, turns her vision skyward once again, and becomes as the "Virgin of Light" in 1.7.
+In this way, Pistis Sophia transcends the evils in the Mundane Egg, turns her vision skyward once again, and becomes the "Virgin of Light" in 1.7.
 She is united as the female aspect in the central point of the 3rd Logos beyond the Central Sun.

 Sources: